A simple data app

 Summary

-materialize the results of the pipeline in the data lake as Iceberg tables.
+• Materialized the pipeline’s results in the data lake as Iceberg tables.